Chapter 16:

 The puddle rippled beneath the man in the trench coat as he stepped onto a college campus and entered a certain building.
 He found himself looking down a long white hallway with multiple doorways on both sides of him.

-To him, it looked different from usual.
+He could have sworn it looked different than usual.
 Though, his mind could have just been playing tricks on him.
 Anything could be the possible after what he saw earlier.
-Whatever the case, the man walked onward, the sounds of his footsteps echoing loudly down the hall as he did.
+Whatever the case, the man walked onward, the sounds of his footsteps echoing loudly as he did.

-Finally, he stopped in front of one door in particular and he pulled out a key to open it.
-Inside was the stereotypical lab with multiple desks as well as pieces of equipment and papers littered all over those desks.
+Finally, he stopped in front of one door in particular and pulled out a key to open it.
+Inside was the stereotypical lab with multiple desks as well as pieces of equipment and papers littered all over them.
 He paid none of these things any mind as he headed directly towards a bookshelf sitting in the corner of the room.

 *Humph*

 The elevator made a ton of noise as it descended into a circular room, a dark one at that.
-Everywhere you looked, there were columns of lockers stacked and lined up against the wall.
-The only other object in the room was a standard desk sitting at the center of it.
+Everywhere you looked, there were columns of lockers stacked and lined up against the walls.
+The only other object in the room was a standard desk in the middle.

-As the man approached it, he reached into his pocket and brought out the object weighing it down.
-It was a crystal-clear pocket watch.
-One that looked so fragile on a surface level yet was able to survive that massive fall from earlier.
+As the man stepped forward, he reached into his pocket and brought out the object weighing it down.
+It was a crystal-clear glass pocket watch.
+One that looked so fragile yet was able to survive that massive fall from earlier.

 He spent a couple of seconds just staring at the thing, unsure of what to do.
 Eventually though, curiosity got the better of him.
-He pulled at the latch at the top of it.
-And a light shone out of the trinket's opening.
+He pulled at the latch at the top, causing the device to open up.
+A blinding light shone out of it.

 It was bright, brighter than anything he'd ever seen in his life and just as terrifying.
-The wider it opened, the brighter the light shone until eventually, the man's fear trumped his curiosity, and he closed that which he'd opened himself.
+The wider it opened, the brighter the light shone until eventually, the man's fear trumped his curiosity, and he closed that which he had opened himself.

-His legs gave out, and he slumped against the leg of his desk.
-Clasping both of his hands around the pocket watch, he raised it to his forehead as if praying.
-Just from that light, he knew.
-But before he could fully relax, yet another surprise was headed his way.
+His legs gave out.
+He slumped against the leg of his desk and clasped both of his hands around the pocket watch.
+He raised it to his forehead as if praying.
+He knew it was dangerous.
+But before he could fully relax, yet another surprise headed his way.

 *Humph*